kihosk/kiosk-help/README.md

----
-title: Advice and answers from the Kiosk Team
----

 ## [Setting up a Kiosk Screen](articles/screens/index)
 A collection og guides of how to turn connect any kind of screen to Kiosk